JGBs fall after upbeat U.S. jobs report

 February for investors to increase their bond balances toward

-the end of the fiscal year in March.
-But from the second half of
+the end of the fiscal year.
+But from the second half of the

 (Additional reporting by Hideyuki Sano; Editing by Michael